It is well with me only when I have a chisel in my hand

 Step 5: Disassemble the handle and kuchigane.
-If you are setting-up multiple chisels at the same time be sure to keep each chisel’s components to ensure they can be matched for reassembly.
+If you are setting-up multiple chisels at the same time be sure to mark/label each chisel’s components to ensure they can be matched for reassembly.
 I usually write the blade’s width on the handle’s end with a marking pen and scratch it inside the kuchigane and crown with a pointed scribe.

 True the Tang and Shoulder

-Step 6: True the Tang and Shoulder: The tang and neck/shoulder should meet at a clean 90° angle (although a slight filet is acceptable), and the shoulder should be clean and flat.
-If necessary, true it up carefully with a flat file.
-At the same time, flatten and smooth the shoulder, but be careful to only true the shoulder and not file gouges into it.
-Also use the file to remove burrs and gross irregularities on the tang as necessary.
+Step 6: True the Tang and Shoulder: The tang and neck/shoulder should meet at a clean 90° angle, however a slight filet is acceptable.
+The shoulder should be clean and flat.
+If necessary, true it up carefully with a flat file, but be careful to only true the shoulder without filing gouges into the tang.
+Also, use the file to remove burrs and gross irregularities on the tang as necessary.
 Please remember that the tang will always be hidden, so please don’t weaken it by trying to file it to perfection.

-As you can see in the photo above, the tang does not need to be perfect, just free of big irregularities and burrs that might cause the fit between handle and tang to lossen after hard pounding,
+As you can see in the photo above, the tang does not need to be perfect, just free of big irregularities and burrs that might cause the fit between handle and tang to loosen after hard pounding,

 When you are done, there should not be a pronounced gap between the shoulder and kuchigane when the chisel is assembled.

 Prepare the Kuchigane(Ferrule)

-Step 7: Check the blade end of the handle with the kuchigane in place.
+Step 7: Check the Kuchigane:Check the blade end of the handle with the kuchigane in place.
 If it is a sloppy fit, adjust the handle using knives, files, and sandpaper as necessary.

 Step 8: Flatten the End of the Kuchigane: Flatten each end of the kuchigane with a flat file.
 Be sure the ends are in planes perpendicular to the kuchigane’s centerline

-Step 9: Chamfer the inside of the kuchigane’s wide end (not narrow end) with a knife or round file.
+Step 9: Chamfer the Kuchigane: Chamfer the inside of the kuchigane’s wide end (not narrow end) with a knife or round file.
 Shave or file a a 45° chamfer 1/2 to 2/3 the thickness of the kuchigane’s wall on the inside corner of the kuchigane’s wide end.
 An inexpensive kiridashi kogatana knife or deburring tool with a blade angle of around 40 degrees will easily shave the mild steel used for crowns and kuchigane and works quicker and cleaner than a file.

 A stopped hole drilled into a board works well to secure parts when deburring and chamfering them.
 Vise grips also work well for securing crowns if you pad the jaws to keep them from gouging the parts, but tend to deform kuchigane

 Just be careful not to cut yourself.
-They may be beautiful and very useful, but many chisels and knives are cold vampiric geniuses (genii?) that fear neither sunshine nor spaghetti sauce and want to cut you, so beware!
+They may be beautiful and very useful, but many chisels and knives are cold vampiric geniuses that fear neither sunshine nor spaghetti sauce and want to cut you, so beware!
 Hold parts in a way the blades absolutely can’t bite you no matter how hard they try.
-A severed tendon can be a tragic life-changing injury.
+A severed tendon can be a life-changing surprise.

-Step 10: If you decide to refinish the kuchigane, remove the existing chemical bluing with sandpaper at this time.
+Step 10: Refinish the Kuchigane: If you decide to refinish the kuchigane, remove the existing chemical bluing with sandpaper at this time.

 Prepare the Crown(Hoop)

-Step 11: Chamfer both inside corners (top and bottom edges) to a nice round 45° angle with a knife or a rat tail file.
+Step 11.
+Chamfer the Crown: Chamfer both inside corners (top and bottom edges) to a nice round 45° angle with a knife or a rat tail file.
 This step is very important.

-Step 12: Deburr and clean up the crown’s inside surface.
+Step 12.
+Debur the crown:Debur and clean up the crown’s inside surface.
 However, be careful to not remove too much metal or the crown may fit too loosely.

 Step 13: Clean the crown’s exterior surfaces: Lightly file and sand the crown’s exterior surfaces to remove major irregularities.
-There is little point in trying to make these surfaces perfectly smooth since they will get banged up by hammers.
+However, there is little point in trying to make these surfaces perfectly smooth since they will get banged up by hammers.

 Prepare the Handle

 Step 14: Check the Depth of the Tang Hole.
 If the hole in the handle which receives the tang is too shallow, the pointy end of the tang will bottom-out and can cause the handle to split.
-Measure it with piece of wire or a stick.
+Measure it’s depth with piece of wire or a stick.
 If it is not deeper than the length of the tang, drill the hole just a tad deeper.